RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 </ul>

 <h2>How Components Work Together</h2>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The ultrasonic sensors measure distance by sending out a 40,000 hertz sound wave and receives the pulse coming from the echo of the wave.
 The microcontroller (the controller board) uses a program to calculate the distance by taking the time it took for the sound wave to come back using the equation distance is equal to time divided by 2 (taking into account the wave going back and forth) times the speed of sound (340 m/s).
 The OLED display uses 8192 bits which turn on or off, and using the Adafruit library, the OLED can be programmed to display text and images by turning off and on certain bits.
 The system uses the first ultrasonic sensor to get the distance in cm, and then the OLED takes the distance as an integer value and constantly displays the current distance.
 The Hexapod also uses the distance value to determine when to dance.
 The first ultrasonic sensor and OLED display are both attached to a cardboard piece each to make it easier to mount to the Hexapod, and the pins poke through to allow connection to the controller board from behind.
-The other two ultrasonic sensors are attatched to mounts which I modeled and 3D printed on both sides of the Hexapod.
+The other two ultrasonic sensors are attached to mounts which I modeled and 3D printed on both sides of the Hexapod.

 <h2>What I Accomplished</h2> <!-- What I did in previous milestones and what I did for third milestone. -->
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the previous milestones, I assembled and calibrated the Hexapod, programmed a dance, and built a battery stand.
 For the third milestone, I added three ultrasonic sensors and an OLED display to the Hexapod.
 I also programmed the Hexapod to display the measured distance on the OLED.
 I also programmed it to walk around randomly and dance whenever the ultrasonic sensor detects a distance of 5 cm or less.
 Using the other two sensors, the Hexapod is also able to traverse through hallways, meaning that whenever it reaches a wall, the Hexapod will dance, check for a gap on each side, and turn towards the gap if found; otherwise, the Hexapod would turn 180 degrees and continue walking.
 Currently, the dance for the Hexapod is just a boogie, but originally it was longer and more varied.
 I had to change it because it would not be able to go through hallways due to the change in position.